Altarax/altarax/README.md

             <img src="https://img.shields.io/badge/Made%20with-Quartus-%230071C5"/>
         </td>
         <td>
             My most important project.
-A complet CubeSat with on-ground base to learn VHDL (for possible futur students).
+A complet CubeSat with on-ground base to teach VHDL (for possible futur students).
-            There are a lot of periphericals and I'm doing the PCB and the code alone.
+            There are a lot of periphericals and I'm doing the PCB and the code on my own.
         </td>
   </tr>
     <tr>